mdabros/SharpLearning/README.md

 * Ensemble Learning

 All the machine learning algorithms have sensible default hyperparameters for easy usage.
-However, several optimization methods are availible for hyperparameter tuning:
+However, several optimization methods are available for hyperparameter tuning:

 * GridSearch
 * RandomSearch